Brooklyn College: Modern history

-Brooklyn College's campus leafy East Quad looks much like it did when it was originally constructed.
+Brooklyn College's leafy East Quad looks much like it did when it was originally constructed.

 Whitman Hall, the former performing arts facility which included as its largest venue the George Gershwin Theatre, was demolished and replaced by The Leonard & Claire Tow Center for the Performing Arts, for which ground was broken in 2011.
 The performing arts center was named for alumni Leonard and Claire Tow, who gave $10 million to the college.
 Other changes to the original design include the demolition of Plaza Building, due to its inefficient use of space, poor ventilation, and significant maintenance costs.
 To replace the Plaza Building, the college constructed West Quad Center, designed by the notable Uruguayan architect Rafael Viñoly.
 The new building contains classroom space, offices, gymnasiums and a swimming pool.
 It houses the offices of Registration, Admissions, Financial Aid, and the Department of Physical Education and Exercise Science.
 The grounds contain a quadrangle with grassy areas and trees.
 New façades are being constructed on Roosevelt and James halls where they once connected with Plaza Building.
 The 2009–10 CUNYAC championship men's basketball team now plays its home games in the West Quad Center.

 This followed a major $70 million library renovation completed in 2003 that saw the library moved to a temporary home while construction took place.
 The Brooklyn College library is now located in its original location in a completely renovated and expanded LaGuardia Hall.

 From 2000 to 2009 when he retired, Christoph M. Kimmich was the eighth president of Brooklyn College.
 In the 2003 edition of The Best 345 Colleges, the Princeton Review named Brooklyn College as the most beautiful campus in the country and ranked it fifth in the nation for "Best Academic Bang for the Buck".

 Karen L. Gould was named the ninth president of Brooklyn College in 2009.
 Among her accomplishments were creating a new graduate film school and four new academic schools, new athletic fields, and increasing enrollment in the sciences.
 Her tenure was marked by repeated free speech controversies involving Israel that drew both criticism and praise.
 After 42 years in higher education, Gould announced her retirement in 2015.

 Michelle Anderson became the 10th president of Brooklyn College in 2016.
 In 2016, Brooklyn College announced a new home for the Koppelman School of Business, with the planned construction of a new building, Koppelman Hall, on property adjacent to the 26-acre campus bought in 2011.
 This increased the campus size to 35 acres.

 For four straight years, starting in 2018, U.S. News & World Report named Brooklyn College the most ethnically diverse college in the North Region.